 - Illustrate how diverse/shifting social geographies of sexual commerce map public and private zones of postindustrial urban space

-Bernstein shapes her work through sociological and feminist ethnography.
+Bernstein shapes her work on prostitution through sociological and feminist ethnography.
 This enables her to examine local behaviors through their political, economic, and historical conditions.
 Four general questions guide Bernstein’s work:

 - How do anti-prostitution campaigns in cities remap the boundaries of public sexual expression?

 - What is the significance of white middle-class men as the majority consumers of sexual commerce?

 - Does engagement in sexual commerce cause further injury to women or does it in some way provide an escape from other, more harmful social conditions?

 Bernstein argues that the global restructuring of capitalist investment and production since the 1970s has shaped the international sex trade.
 The argument elaborates on work by D’Emilio and Luker to state that service work, the new global information economy, and postmodern family units of ‘isolable individuals’ transformed the erotic labor market due to several factors:

 - Increase in tourism and business travel